Geometry of second adjointness for p-adic groups: Proof of Theorem

 a) Suppose that a subset $\fZ\subset X$ is such that for any $M$ the closure of $\rho_M(\fZ)$ does not contain zero.
 Then for any neighborhood $V$ of the zero section in $N_{\Gb}(Z)\supset X$ we have $z_I^N(\fZ)\subset V$ for $N\gg 0$ (where we use notation of Definition \ref{T}).

 b) Every orbit of the group $U_B \times U_B\times T_0$, where $T_0$ is a compact subgroup in the abstract Cartan, satisfies the conditions of part (a). \end{Lem}

-\proof (a) follows from Claim \ref{clinEnd}, in view of the following easy observation: given finite dimensional vector spaces $\VV_i$ over $F$, and a subset $\fZ$ in $\prod \VV_i^0$ such the image of $\fZ$ under the $i$-th projection does not contain zero in its closure, the closure of $\fZ$ in $\prod \bbPt(\VV_i)$ is compact; hence for any neighborhood $V$ of $\prod \bbP(\VV_i)$, multiplication by $\pi^{-N}$ sends $\fZ$ to $V$ for some $N$.
+\proof (a) follows from Claim \ref{clinEnd}, in view of the following easy observation: given finite dimensional vector spaces $\VV_i$ over $F$, and a subset $\fZ$ in $\prod \VV_i^0$ such that the image of $\fZ$ under the $i$-th projection does not contain zero in its closure, the closure of $\fZ$ in $\prod \bbPt(\VV_i)^0$ is compact (where we used notations of \ref{embinos}); hence for any neighborhood $V$ of $\prod \bbP(\VV_i)$, multiplication by $\pi^{-N}$ sends $\fZ$ to $V$ for some $N$.

-To prove (b) notice that we can assume without loss of generality that the neighborhood $V$ is $T_0$ invariant.
-Thus it is enough to show the same statement for an $U_B\times U_B$ orbit.
-The image of such an orbit in $End(M)_i$ is also an $U_B\times U_B$ orbit different from $\{0\}$.
-Since an orbit of a unipotent group on an affine algebraic variety is Zariski closed, we get the statement.
+To prove (b) it is enough to show the same statement for a $U_B\times U_B$ orbit.
+The image of such an orbit in $End(M)_i$ is also a $U_B\times U_B$ orbit different from $\{0\}$.
+Since an orbit of a unipotent group on an affine algebraic variety is Zariski closed by Kostant-Rosenlicht Theorem, we get the statement.

 \begin{Rem} The implication in part (a) of the Lemma is actually an "if and only if" statement, we only proved the direction we need to save space. \end{Rem}